Skip to main content

 • show your child simple graphs from the media and talk about what the graph means.

-• recording, sort, and present data using surveys, tallies, tables, picture graphs, dot plots, and bar graphs
+• present data using graphs and describe the information.
+Examples of graphs are tallies, tables, picture graphs, dot plots, and bar graphs

 Words your child will be learning